sykwon0901/image-anomaly-detection/README.md

 All methods were trained only on **normal data** (unsupervised setting).
 Evaluation metrics include **F1 Score, Precision, Recall, ROC-AUC, PR-AUC**.
+* Note: This is a course team project.
 ---

 ## Repository Structure